-A mechanical royalty is a royalty that is paid on a physical (or digital) copy of a recorded song — the term "mechanical royalty" comes from the days when records were made "mechanically," which may help you remember the definition.
-A mechanical royalty is paid by record labels (or anyone releasing an album) to songwriters for the albums they press featuring that songwriter's material — sometimes mechanicals are paid on all of the albums a label presses, and sometimes they are paid on all of the albums that are pressed and distributed (in which case, the label doesn't have to pay on what they don't sell).
+A mechanical royalty is a royalty that is paid on a physical (or digital) copy of a recorded song.
+The term "mechanical royalty" comes from the days when records were made "mechanically," which may help you remember the definition.
+A mechanical royalty is paid by record labels (or anyone releasing an album) to songwriters for the albums they press featuring that songwriter's material.
+Sometimes mechanicals are paid on all of the albums a label presses, and sometimes they are paid on all of the albums that are pressed and distributed (in which case, the label doesn't have to pay on what they don't sell).

 The rate at which mechanicals are paid is negotiable and varies from country to country, but there is usually a minimum rate that has to be met.

 These royalties are collected by performance rights societies, such as the American Society of Composers, Authors, and Publishers (ASCAP) or Broadcast Music, Inc. (BMI), which monitor media for live performances of songs.
-These groups issue licenses that allow a business to host live performances of all of the songs that they represent, and then they distribute the licensing fees among their songwriter and publisher members depending on how frequently that writer's/publishers song was used.
+These groups issue licenses that allow a business to host live performances of all of the songs that they represent, and then they distribute the licensing fees among their songwriter and publisher members depending on how frequently that writer's or publisher's song was used.

-Blanket licenses vary in price greatly, depending on how often the applicant uses music and how large of an audience they reach.
+Blanket licenses vary in price greatly, depending on how often the applicant uses the music and how large of an audience they reach.

 The easiest way to think of a publishing deal is to consider it a record deal for songwriters.
 When a songwriter signs a publishing deal, the publishers handle the so-called "administration" of the music.
 They go out and seek licensing opportunities for their songwriters, issue licenses for their songwriters' works, and in some cases, they even get involved in the creative process with the songwriter.
 In exchange, the publisher collects a portion of the royalties and other income generated by the songs they represent.